albertattard/spring-boot-camp/docs/01-primer/03-demo.md

    This is a matter of preference as the application can be configured either using `.properties` or `.yaml`.

+   Note that the examples shown in this demo make use of `yaml`.

 1. Open the project in the IDE

    ```bash